 Highlights of this unique, expertly-guided, high altitude, point-to-point gravel tour around the Sierra Nevada mountains include:

-• Epic riding on endless gravel roads, with views of the high plains, snowy peaks and the Mediterranean sea
+• Epic riding on endless gravel roads, through a variety of microclimates, with views of high plains, snowy peaks and the Mediterranean sea.

-• Exploring both the north and south-facing slopes of this little-known range, where you are more likely to see a flock of vultures than other riders
+• Exploring both the north and south-facing slopes of this scarcely-visited mountain range, where you are more likely to see a flock of vultures than other riders.

 The Route & The Riding

 This is a challenging mountain gravel route; about 80% light to chunky gravel riding and 20% quiet tarmac/asphalt roads.
 The total distance is 242 kilometres, with 6830 metres of climbing.
 The daily distances are not huge, but there is a lot of climbing and riding at high altitude.
-We will be in remote areas.
+We will be in isolated, high areas.
+We only offer this as a guided tour, as the terrain is too remote to explore on your own.
 You need to be a fit, experienced cyclist.
+We recommend a gravel bike with at least 40mm tyres.
+A good alternative is a hardtail mountain bike.

 Itinerary